 - Found that our services are effective – people who engaged in treatment with us on average experienced significant reductions in the emotional distress, and reported that they were better able to cope with stressors in their lives.

-This year, please consider making a tax-deductible donation here (select “Refugee Wellness” in the “Select a Fund” drop-down menu).
+This year, please consider making a tax-deductible donation here (in the “Gift Information” section, type “refugee” into the Search box and click on the highlighted phrase “Refugee Wellness 491901” that appears).
 With your help, we will keep supporting our newest neighbors and helping them to heal the invisible wounds of war.

 Josh Hinson, MSW, LCSW